jch254/docker-node-serverless/README.md

 # docker-node-serverless

 Docker-powered build/deployment environment for Serverless projects.
-This Docker image is intended for use with [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) - see bitbucket-pipelines-example.yml as an example to use in Serverless project.
+This Docker image is intended for use with [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) - see bitbucket-pipelines-example.yml as an example to use in a Serverless project.

 --